Warning

 HIV testing

-• Late diagnosis is a leading cause of HIV related morbidity and mortality.
+• Late diagnosis is the leading cause of HIV related morbidity and mortality.

 • All healthcare workers should be able to offer an HIV test in their setting.

-• Consent requirements: HIV testing should be part of the routine work up for all patients with no special consent required beyond that required for any routine blood test, as outlined by the GMC guidance
+• Consent requirements: no special consent is required beyond that required for any routine blood test, as outlined by the GMC guidance

-• Pre-test counselling is not required but individuals should be made aware that they will be tested for HIV and informed how they will receive their result.
+• Individuals should be made aware that they will be tested for HIV and informed how they will receive their result.

 • The screening test is a combined HIV Ag/Ab, details on requesting here